Certificate Manifest Schema

 Compatibility

-- Schema v1 is the inaugural version.
+- The current manifest shape is the inaugural version.

 - Verifiers MUST tolerate unknown top-level and obligation-entry fields (forward compatibility).